UST Yellow Jackets: History

 In 1995, the first halftime cheer was done by a lone member of the group, Richie Medalla.
 It was at a women's basketball game, done over a dare to do the cheers of UST, traditional style.
-Then soon others wanted in the action, cheering during pregame and halftime on the court.
-In 1997, the group became the official pep squad of the university under the name "UST Yellow Jackets" and was placed under UST's Institute of Physical Education and Sports (IPEA).
-Under IPEA, the organization was placed under the advisory of Prof. Robinson Laxa (1994-2007), Prof. Raymond Anselmo (2008–2016) and Mr. Teodoro Dela Peña (2016–Present).
+Then soon, others wanted in the action, cheering during pregame and halftime on the court.
+In 1997, the group became the official pep squad of the university under the name "UST Yellow Jackets" and was placed under UST's Institute of Physical Education and Athletics (IPEA).
+Under IPEA, the organization was placed under the advisory of Mr. Robinson Laxa (1994-2007), Mr. Raymond Anselmo (2008–2016), Mr. Teodoro Dela Peña (2016–2019), Mr. Al Denn Lozada (2019-2020), and Mrs. Pauline Gabayan (2020-Present).

-The group got its name as suggested by Richie Medalla from the insect, Yellow Jacket which is part of the wasp family and known for their black and yellow stripes (the university colors of UST).
+The group got its name, as suggested by Richie Medalla from the insect, yellow jacket which is part of the wasp family and known for their black and yellow stripes (the university colors of UST).

 Logo

 The original logo of the UST Yellow Jackets was designed by Franco Cachero (Batch '97, '99).
 It was a simple banner with the letters USTYJ on top and MDCXI at the bottom.
 The upper letters were larger than those on the lower part and the "UST" font was in white Times New Roman while the "YJ" font was in undefined yellow font.
-The "MDCXI" simply pertains to 1611, the year which UST was founded, in roman numerals.
-This was later changed to Est. 1993 which was the original date of the establishment of the organization under the name UST Bangers.
-A wasp, or the Yellow Jacket insect, was then added by Alfred Tanopo (Batch 2003) beneath the revised logo to further define the identity of the group.
+The "MDCXI" simply pertains to 1611, the year which UST was founded, in Roman numerals.
+This was later changed to Est. 1993, which was the original date of the establishment of the organization under the name UST Bangers.
+A wasp, or the yellow jacket, was then added by Alfred Tanopo (Batch 2003) beneath the revised logo to further define the identity of the group.